VACATION

 When Someone has Stepparents and one Biological Parent isn't Involved in the Wedding

-In this case, include both parent and stepparent together and make sure to use the phrase "their daughter".
+In this case, include both parents and stepparents together and make sure to use the phrase "their daughter".
 If you see your stepdad as Dad, honor that and make sure people know you are 'their' daughter, not just 'her' daughter.

 Mr. and Mrs. Dennis Johnson